caisepolente/taoPPM/_posts/2015-01-18-gate-management.md

 ![alt text](../images/del_gate_estimation_accuracy.png "Gate estimation accuracy")

-### As many gate process models as projects
+### 3. As many gate processes as projects

-Agile Gate Management makes a separation between the gate process for portfolio management and the project management delivery methodology.
+Agile Gate Management separates the gate process for portfolio management from the project management delivery methodology.
 In many PMOs this is often not the case, and all projects are required to follow the same "standard" stage/gate methodology for the PMO to be able to aggregate project performances at portfolio level.
-Instead, gate performances as defined here, can be aggregated independently of the number of gates and of the underlying activities the project performs to arrive to a gate.
+Instead gate performances, as defined here, can be aggregated independently of the number of gates and of the underlying activities the project performs to arrive to a gate.

 This means that projects can now follow mandated best practices in terms of methodology and phases